wildcomputations/wp-gpx-maps/readme.txt

 You can use the following shortcodes:

 1. gpx: Relative path to the GPX file
-1. width: Map width (value in percent)
+1. width: Map width (Value in percent)
-1. mheight: Map height (value in pixeln)
+1. mheight: Map height (Value in pixeln)
-1. gheight: Graph height (value in pixeln)
+1. gheight: Graph height (Value in pixeln)
 1. skipcache: Do not use cache.
-If TRUE might be very slow (default is false)
+If TRUE might be very slow (Default is false)
-1. download: Allow users to download your GPX file (default is false)
+1. download: Allow users to download your GPX file (Default is false)
-1. summary: Print summary details of your GPX track (default is false)
+1. summary: Print summary details of your GPX track (Default is false)
-1. summarytotlen: Print total distance in summary table (default is false)
+1. summarytotlen: Print total distance in summary table (Default is false)
-1. summarymaxele: Print max elevation in summary table (default is false)
+1. summarymaxele: Print max elevation in summary table (Default is false)
-1. summaryminele: Print min Elevation in summary table (default is false)
+1. summaryminele: Print min Elevation in summary table (Default is false)
-1. summaryeleup: Print total climbing in summary table (default is false)
+1. summaryeleup: Print total climbing in summary table (Default is false)
-1. summaryeledown: Print total descent in summary table (default is false)
+1. summaryeledown: Print total descent in summary table (Default is false)
-1. summaryavgspeed: Print average Speed in summary table (default is false)
+1. summaryavgspeed: Print average Speed in summary table (Default is false)
-1. summarytotaltime: Print total time in summary table (default is false)
+1. summarytotaltime: Print total time in summary table (Default is false)
-1. mtype: Map available types are
+1. mtype: Map types
-1. OSM1 = Open Street Map
+1. OSM1 = Open Street Map (Default setting)
 1. OSM2 = Open Cycle Map / Thunderforest - Open Cycle Map (API Key required)
 1. OSM3 = Thunderforest - Outdoors (API Key required)
 1. OSM4 = Thunderforest - Transport (API Key required)